-Graduates from university science courses are not faring as well as they should in the jobs market, according to the Wakeham Review published last year.
+Graduates from university science courses are not faring as well as they should in the jobs market, according to the Wakeham Review published in 2016.
 The Science Council, which was identified in the Review as having a role to improve accreditation standards, has developed the Working Towards Registered Scientist (RSci) programme in response to this.

 What is ‘Working Towards RSci’?

 Working Towards Registered Scientist (RSci) is an employability programme that students pay to sign up for, setting them on the path to becoming a full Registered Scientist.

 They are provided with a handbook and additional guidance that helps them apply their workplace experience to the standards and competences expected of a professional scientist.